 Her teaching experience includes teaching the Gilder Lehrman Institute of American History’s summer seminar on America and Immigrant Life with Dr. Vicki L. Ruiz.

-Dr. Rosas is completing a book manuscript on the mid-twentieth century Mexican immigrant family experience in Mexico and the United States, organizing and facilitating several undergraduate workshop events, faculty advisor to Phi Lamda Rho, and enjoys teaching and advising students investigating the experiences of children, women, and men worldwide.
+Throughout her research and teaching at UCI, Dr. Rosas has organized and facilitated numerous undergraduate seminars and workshop events, served as faculty advisor to Phi Lambda Rho, and enjoyed advising students investigating the experiences of disenfranchised children, women, and men worldwide.